 By Salome Nthenya Nzuki

-Writer has a degree in Gender and Development Studies, and is a gender activist
+Writer is a Gender and Development Studies specialists, and a gender activist